Cylinders as Left Invariant CMC Surfaces in $\operatorname{Sol}_3$ and $E(\kappa,\tau)$-Spaces Diffeomorphic to $\mathbb{R}^3$: Horizontal mcH -cylinders in Sol

 \subsection{Conjecture on non-embedded solutions with axis \texorpdfstring{$c$}{c}}

 A shooting method leads to computed examples of non-embedded \mcH-cylinders with axis $c$ in $\Sol$.
-We shoot orthogonally from the diagonal $c_+$ and aim at the $y$-axis.
-Assume the solution curve meets the $y$-axis at $T>0$.
-Then $y^\prime(T)$ is the angle between $\gamma$ and the $y$-axis.
-We extend this portion by a rotation of angle $\pi$ about $c_+$ and reflections through $\{x=0\}$ and $\{y=0\}$ to a closed curve $\gamma=(x,y,0)$.
+We shoot orthogonally from the vertical geodesic $c_+$, see \eqref{solgeodesics}, and aim at the $y$-axis, compare with \autoref{immersed}.
+Assume the solution curve $\gamma_0=(x_0,y_0,0)$ of the ODE \eqref{odecurve} meets the $y$-axis at $T>0$.
+Then $y_0^\prime(T)$ determines the angle between $\gamma_0$ and the $y$-axis.
+We extend this portion by the half-turn rotation $\rho_+$ about $c_+$ and reflections through $\{x=0\}$ and $\{y=0\}$, all of which leave the $(x,y)$-plane invariant, to a closed curve $\gamma=(x,y,0)$.
 The resulting curve is built up from $8$ such portions, possibly non-smooth at multiples of $T$.

-Recall that the turning number $\operatorname{turn}(\gamma)$ satisfies
+Recall that the turning number $\operatorname{turn}\left(\gamma\right)$ satisfies

-where the second term $\operatorname{ext}(\gamma)=8y^\prime(T)$ denotes the sum of the exterior angles.
-If $\gamma$ meets the $y$-axis orthogonally at $T$ then $\gamma$ is smooth and $\ext(\gamma)=0$.
+where the second term $\operatorname{ext}\left(\gamma\right)=8y_0^\prime(T)$ denotes the sum of the exterior angles.
+If $\gamma_0$ meets the $y$-axis orthogonally at $T$ then $\gamma$ is smooth and $\ext(\gamma)=0$.

-To compute examples we fix $H=1$ and proceed as follows: \begin{itemize} \item Take $\gamma(0)=(d,d,0)$ for some $d\in\R$ and $\gamma^\prime(0)=\frac{1}{\sqrt{2}}(-1,1,0)$ as initial values.
+To compute examples we fix $H=1$ and proceed as follows: \begin{itemize} \item Take $\gamma_0(0)=(d,d,0)$ for some $d\in\R$ and $\gamma_0^\prime(0)=\frac{1}{\sqrt{2}}(-1,1,0)$ as initial values.

 \item Suppose the resulting curve meets the $y$-axis at time $T=T(d)>0$.